Mandala of Green Tara

 Drawing a Mandala or Buddha is a meditation in itself and creates inner peace and joy.
 When you’re a Buddhist practitioner, the drawing of the Buddha can improve your visualization meditation on a great scale.
 Buddhist lamas say: “When you draw a Buddha, you are drawing your own mind.”

-Learn how to paint your Mandala or Green Tara with the special thangka painting techniques that are offered in Part 2 of the course, from 21-24 March 2019, with an optional extension to March 27 (on March 25-26-27 we will be painting in the morning and go for special sightseeing in Venice in the afternoon).
+Learn how to color or paint your Mandala or Green Tara with the special color pencil or thangka painting techniques that are offered in Part 2 of the course, from 21-24 March 2019.
+We will also offer an optional 3-day extension on March 25-26-27, where we will be painting in the morning and go for special non-touristy sightseeing places in Venice in the afternoon.
+More info will follow.

-Registration: as space is limited, priority will be given to students who follow both courses.
+NOTE ABOUT REGISTRATION: As space is limited, priority will be given to students who join both courses.

 More Info & Registration